Thursday, August 19, 2010

 "None, I guess."
 Then: "Yes, there is a point.
 Of course there's a point.
 I'm trying to tell you that Ford's long past noticing that you're the greatest hat straightener that ever lived.
 I mean a man just cant reach the kind of poetry Ford's reaching and still keep intact the normal male ability to spot a fine hat-straightener-"

-j. d. salinger
+-j. d. salinger